LUCHER4321/chrono-phylo-tree/README.md

 ### Updates

-#### 1.0.9
+**1.0.11**

+- Species class has a new property (`image?: string`).
+- Interface SpeciesJSON gives a restriction to the JSON importing.

+**1.0.9**

-- Translation to German thanks to [u/Kneeerg](https://www.reddit.com/user/Kneeerg/)
+- Translation to German thanks to [u/Kneeerg](https://www.reddit.com/user/Kneeerg/).

-- PhTree allows to execute functions when the mouse is over the buttons
+- PhTree allows to execute functions when the mouse is over the buttons.

-#### 1.0.8
+**1.0.8**

 - Species class' step functions can include or not species whose `display` is `false`.

-#### 1.0.7
+**1.0.7**

-- The default duration of the ancestors and descendants are the duration of the species
+- The default duration of the ancestors and descendants are the duration of the species.
-- MultiplePhTrees component allows to show the phylogenetic tree from multiple common ancestors
+- MultiplePhTrees component allows to show the phylogenetic tree from multiple common ancestors.

-#### 1.0.5
+**1.0.5**

-- PhTree's lines' width can depend or not on the species' duration
+- PhTree's lines' width can depend or not on the species' duration.
-- It's possible to know the steps until a species
+- It's possible to know the steps until a species.
-- It's possible to count the maximum steps until the last descendant of a species
+- It's possible to count the maximum steps until the last descendant of a species.

-#### 1.0.2
+**1.0.2**

-- The duration of the species must be greater than 0
+- The duration of the species must be greater than 0.
-- Menu doesn't close when a function throws error
+- Menu doesn't close when a function throws error.

 ### Key Features